Invarion/invarion-docs/docs/rapid-plan/4. The Canvas/Canvas Navigation.md

 | ![Zoom_All_Objects](./assets/Zoom_All_Objects.png)     | **Adjust Zoom to see all Objects in Plan** - This feature zooms to a range that completely encompasses all of the elements on the plan, but no more.
 This feature is especially helpful if you lose your bearings on the unrestricted canvas   |
 | ![Zoom_Selected_Object](./assets/Zoom_Selected_Object.png) | **Adjust Zoom to see Selected Objects** - This feature is used to zoom in on a selected object                        |

-### *Note:
+### *Note

 **Select Area to Zoom** to can be done by:

 - Selecting **Select Area to Zoom to** in the zoom toolbar.
 - Click and drag (hold down the mouse button) a box around the area that you wish to magnify.
 - The area that you encapsulate in your zoom region will be shown in full in your drawing window.

     ![Zoom_Region](./assets/Zoom_Region.png)